01-edu/public/subjects/unzipstring/README.md

 ### Instructions

-write a function named `Unzipstring` that takes a string in form of a number and an alphabet such us (2a) and returns the original string (aa).
+write a function named `Unzipstring` that takes a string in form of a number and an alphabet  and returns the original string.

 - the number before the alphabet should be between 0 to 9
 - The one  alphabet after each number should be  between a to z or A to Z